 Instead, if you’re already into the game of real estate, move on and keep reading after the video.

 What is a staging company?

-A virtual staging company does use the same techniques as staging companies, but in the virtual world where amendments are cost-effective and often quicker than traditional staging.
+Virtual staging company does use the same techniques as the traditional staging companies, but in the 3D virtual world where amendments are cost-effective and often quicker than traditional staging.